 The online videos would also have a longer shelf life.
 I have no idea where the VHS recording of my old interview is, so I have no way of replaying it.
 My miniature sculptures have been long forgotten.

 But your message can be long remembered!
-Wyzowl recently published some eye-opening statistics from their survey on “The State of Video Marketing 2018.”
-They discovered that 83% of consumers would consider sharing a branded video with their friends if they enjoyed it.
-And 72% would prefer to learn about a product or service through video, given the choice of both video and text on the same page.
+Wyzowl recently published some eye-opening statistics from their survey on “The State of Video Marketing 2019.”
+They discovered that 87% of people would like to see brands create more videos in 2019.
+And 96% have learned more about a product or service by watching an explainer video.